Ashford v Thornton: Legal

 Trial by battle was a procedure which had been brought to Britain by the Normans; it was not present in Saxon law.
-It was authorized in "appeals of murder", retrials by private prosecution following an acquittal for murder.
+It was authorised in "appeals of murder", retrials by private prosecution following an acquittal for murder.
 If the deceased's next of kin requested such a retrial, the defendant could respond with the "wager of battle", requiring the plaintiff to settle the matter by combat with the outcome to be ordained by God.
 Such an offer of battle could also take place following an acquittal for treason or another felony.
 Appeals of murder were uncommon, had to be brought within a year and a day of the death, and were generally tried by jury.
 An appeal of murder was brought in Dublin in O'Reilly v Clancy in 1815, three years before Ashford v Thornton, and the defendant demanded the wager of battle.
 Chief Judge William Downes (later Lord Downes) asked:

 No combat took place in Ireland; Clancy agreed to plead guilty and was transported for life.

 It is uncertain when the last trial by battle actually took place in Britain.
 Some references speak of such a trial being held in 1631, but records indicate that King Charles I intervened to prevent the battle.
 A 1638 case is less clear; while no surviving record details the outcome of the case, the King again stepped in and judges acted to delay proceedings, and no contemporaneous account says the trial by battle actually took place.
 The last verified judicial battle in Britain was in Scotland in 1597, when Adam Bruntfield accused James Carmichael of murder and then killed him in battle.
 The last one in England occurred in 1446 when a servant accused his master of treason.
 The master drank much wine before the battle and was slain by the servant.